learn-co-curriculum/ruby-enumerables-quiz/README.md

 ### Code Challenge III: Using `.select`

 Below we have a variable, `odds_and_evens`, set equal to an array of numbers.
 Use the `.select` enumerator to iterate over the array and return any even numbers.
-This about how to check if a number is even.
-Maybe google "how to check if a number is even ruby" or something like that...
+This requires checking if a number is even.
+If you're unsure how to do that, reference the Ruby Documentation or try a google search!

 ~~~ruby